michaelskyba/hisshi/README.md

 The shell doesn't exist yet.
 There are 10 lines of code but they don't implement anything.

 Is it in development?
 I don't know.
 Probably not.

+See the [WIP shell specification](./specification.md) for vague plans on desired features.